 Please note: oversize vehicles are required to obtain a special pass before entering the tunnel so that park rangers can shut down two-way traffic.

 By James Ian from Parks Collecting

 The Narrows is a famous slot canyon in Zion National Park.
-At its far end, the main Zion canyon narrows until there is little space left for anything other than the river.
+At its far end, the main Zion canyon narrows until little space is left for anything other than the river.
 This section, called “The Narrows” for obvious reasons, is home to one of the most famous hikes in the country.

 The hiking trail is the river.
-You need to wade in knee-to-thigh high flowing water, crossing from one narrow pebbly beach to another, as the canyon gets narrower and steeper.
+You need to wade in knee-to-thigh high-flowing water, crossing from one narrow pebbly beach to another as the canyon gets narrower and steeper.
 In the spectacular Wall Street section, the canyon walls tower hundreds of feet above you and yet are just a few feet apart.

 There are two ways to hike through the canyon.
-The Top-Down method requires you to be dropped off at the far end of the canyon and you then spend two days hiking the entire Narrows, camping overnight on a tiny beach along the way.
+The Top-Down method requires you to be dropped off at the far end of the canyon, and you then spend two days hiking the entire Narrows, camping overnight on a tiny beach along the way.
 The much more popular Bottom-Up approach is an out-and-back hike that you can make as short or as long as you like, though Wall Street is a common turning-back point.
 To get there, take the Zion shuttle to the end, then walk the short Riverside Walk to the start of the Narrows.

 The Subway in Zion National Park

 The Subway (official name: Left Fork of North Creek) is a small canyon with a unique oval tunnel shape in the Zion Wilderness in Zion National Park, Utah.
 The Subway hike is one of the best treks and adventures in the park.